 Be a student of behaviour – This point builds on the previous three.
 Study behaviour and react to it.
 Today people are spending huge amounts of time on social media, via their phones, however this is very likely to change in the future as a result of technology advancements, so you need to keep observing and reacting to how the market evolves as a result of these future changes.
 You don’t have to have a defined plan of attack other than “observing and reacting to what’s happening in the market.”

 You must have TALENT – Do you have the talent to be successful, either by being funny, clever, creative, good at DOING something of value, KNOWING something of value, CONNECTING people.
 It’s the variable that either makes you and your content interesting or not.
 For instance, you can get away with a drab setting for your videos, if the content is valuable enough to the audience.
-Delivery something of value using your talent.
+Deliver something of value using your talent.

 Use storytelling in your Marketing – if you understand what the consumer wants, you can then back track to get them emotionally there using story.
 When done properly it is an invisible influencer.
 We’re wired to tell and listen to stories.
 Stories lower our emotional barriers and allow ideas to enter our subconscious.